JereKuusela/valheim-item_stand_all_items/README.md

 3. If there are multiple children, then the whole item must be used.
 Unfortunately the parent object contains scripts like ItemDrop which would make the item fall on ground (basically duplicating it).
 In this case, a dummy object is created to replace the parent object.

 The legacy attaching uses the first children.
 This means the whole is never returned but the attached item may miss some parts of the model.

+# Migration from version 1.10

+Custom transformation done by commands in version 1.10 no longer work.
+This was necessary to fix issues with other mods.

+`itemstand_migrate` command has been added to convert existing item stands.

+- Singleplayer: Converts all item stands and cleans up the old data.
+This is the recommended way.
+- Multiplayer: Only converts nearby item stands.
+Old data is not cleaned but can be later cleaned.
+- Server: Same as single player, but requires using `server itemstand_migrate` while having both Item Stand All Items and Server Devcommands mods on the client/server.
+Requires reloading the area to see changes to nearby item stands.